Written For ParentCircle Website new design update

 When I work as an individual therapist, I often ask my clients to do a Strength-Weakness-Opportunity-Threat (SWOT) analysis.
 For, when we become aware of our own strengths and weaknesses, we are better able to navigate through the twists and turns of life.
 I have come to believe that this applies to the field of parenting as well.
 As parents, understanding our strengths and weaknesses would help us interact better with our children and provide them with the best possible care and nurturing.

 Having patience: Patience is indeed a virtue when it comes to parenting.
-When you handle difficult situations with your child patiently, you are not only setting a good example for him to emulate, but also enhancing your relationship with yourself.
+When you handle difficult situations with your child patiently, you are not only setting a good example for him to emulate but also enhancing your relationship with yourself.
 For, in hindsight, you will feel fulfilled and content that you handled things well.
-Being patient with your child communicates to him that you truly care, and gives him an opportunity to open up and express himself fully and freely.
+Being patient with your child communicates to him that you truly care, and allows him to open up and express himself fully and freely.

-Parents who exhibit patience assist in the development of positive self-esteem, patience and fortitude in their child.
+Parents who exhibit patience assist in the development of positive self-esteem, patience, and fortitude in their children.

 Involving everyone in family decisions: Instead of making unilateral decisions and bearing the brunt of the consequences single-handedly, make decisions together as a family, and involve your child as well.
 By including your child in the decision-making process, you would be communicating to her that her opinions matter and that she counts.

 This feeling of being heard and accepted is essential for growing children to develop confidence and decision-making skills.

 Gratitude, the greatest strength: If you practice expressing gratitude, you will notice how things improve in your life.
 Being grateful for what you have and counting your blessings every day will help you refocus your thoughts and make you a happier individual.
 This holds for parenting too.